refinedev/refine/documentation/docs/basicViews/list.md

 ### aside

-It allows you to add a component to the right of the List component.
+It allows adding a component to the right of the List component.

 ```tsx
 import { List, IResourceComponentsProps, Card } from "@pankod/refine";